Ask A Curl Expert: 6 Questions & Answers About Cutting Textured Hair

-Cut Wet If:
+Cut Wet If The Client:

-- Hair has low-shrinkage
+- Has low-shrinkage

-Cut Dry If:
+Cut Dry If The Client:

-- The client's hair is very curly
+- Has very curly hair

 - Has a lot of shrinkage

-- Client wears their natural texture often
+- Wears their natural texture often

 #4: What’s best: cutting with or without tension?

 Remember there’s no one-size-fits-all way to cut textured hair.
 During the consultation, you must take into account a client’s everyday lifestyle and desired goals to decide what cutting method is best.
-Here’s how Kara assess whether or not to use tension.
+Here’s how Kara assesses whether or not to use tension.

-Ideal client for cutting with tension (stretching hair out of its natural curl pattern):
+The ideal client for cutting with tension (stretching hair out of its natural curl pattern):

 - Clients who occasionally straighten or wear their hair stretched out of its natural curl pattern.
 This will allow the ends to be cut enough to remove any length desired while leaving room for different styles to be worn seamlessly.

-Ideal client for cutting WITHOUT tension:
+The ideal client for cutting WITHOUT tension:

 - Rarely (or never) applies heat to their hair.
 Clients who always wear their natural texture should always be cut without tension to avoid the hair being cut too short and laying unevenly.